-This blog is part of a full series called Writing a Book for your Business, designed for small business owners and entrepreneurs thinking about writing a book that supports your business.
+This blog is part of a full series called Writing a Business Book, designed for small business owners and entrepreneurs who are thinking about writing a book that supports your business.

 - Part I: Are you ready?

 - Part 2: The four enormous benefits to writing a book